mikeallen-eco/fish23/README.md

 --minlen 100 --maxlen 300 --maxns 10 --enviro yes --species yes

 ```
+###Subset to include only species expected to occur in the area
+This approach was adopted based on Gold et al., .
+It prevents all of the "genus-level" taxonomic assignments by lowest-common ancestor algorithms (e.g., ecotag) that result  when you include species that are out of range, but that are closely related (i.e., that share very similar 12S sequences).
+You can always assess whether you think an out-of-range species is plausible given the data by performing a blast search against a larger database later (see that section below).

 8. Make a version that is a subset of only local NJ species.
 First, make a text file with a list of all the vertebrate species found in New Jersey.
 This list was compiled from 4 websites:
 https://dep.nj.gov/njfw/fishing/freshwater/freshwater-fish-of-new-jersey/
 https://dep.nj.gov/njfw/education/online-field-guide-for-reptiles-and-amphibians/
 https://www.nj.gov/dep/fgw/chkbirds.htm
 https://www.nj.gov/dep/fgw/chkmamls.htm

-The lists were pasted into a csv file and processed using the make_nj_vert_list.R script, including aligning with NCBI taxonomy using the align_taxonomy function found in the align_taxonomy.R file.
+The lists were pasted into a csv file and processed using the make_nj_vert_list.R script to convert into NCBI taxonomy.
+This uses an 'align_taxonomy' function co-written with O. Stringham.
 Both scripts are found in the "R" directory of this repository.
-Paste the list below into a new text file called nj_vertebrates_ncbi.txt.
+Paste the final list of local target species in NCBI format into a new text file created on the cluster using nano.
+Here we'll make one called nj_vertebrates_ncbi.txt with all the vertebrates found in New Jersey (except saltwater fish species):
 ```
 Glyptemys muhlenbergii
 Graptemys geographica